jupyterhub/jupyterhub/docs/source/reference/spawners.md

 so it is part of your Spawner and/or deployment configuration to expose the options you trust your users to set.

 [](#Spawner.apply_user_options) is the hook for taking `user_options` and applying whatever configuration it may represent.
+It is critical that `apply_user_options` validates all input, since these are provided by the user.

 ```python
 def apply_user_options(spawner, user_options):